ldi-github/shirates-core/doc/markdown/basic/parameter/automatic_device_detection.md

 You can determine the virtual/real device to use in the test by profile naming convention.

+### Note

+This feature works in local machine.
+You can not use it in remote server.

 ## shirates-core 1.x

 As of shirates-core version 1.x, you have to configure profile to give capabilities that required for the